sxxfuture/filfi/README.md

 ### Lenders

-1. Create an asset package and configure a collateral plan Login to Filfi's DApp using your personal wallet, create an asset package, and follow the prompts to the next step.
+1. **Create an asset package and configure a collateral plan.**
+Login to Filfi's DApp using your personal wallet, create an asset package, and follow the prompts to the next step.
-2. Return to the Filcoin node to complete the collateral operation Change the node beneficiary to the smart contract address generated in the previous step, and complete the confirmation in the DApp.
+2. Return to the Filcoin node to complete the collateral operation.
+Change the node beneficiary to the smart contract address generated in the previous step, and complete the confirmation in the DApp.
-3. Configure the collateral scheme and determine the final locked assets Lock the assets to be collateralized in the DApp.
+3. Configure the collateral scheme and determine the final locked assets.
+Lock the assets to be collateralized in the DApp.
 Only locked assets will be involved when liquidation occurs, unlocked assets will always be safe.
-4. Choose to get borrowing from the open market
+4. Choose to get borrowing from the open market.
 View the open market lending price given by DApp, if accepted, FIL will be transferred to the specified account immediately.
-5. Select Directed Borrowing
+5. Select Directed Borrowing.
 Fill in the borrowing price and send the link to the borrower.
 After the borrower completes the operation, FIL will be transferred to the specified account immediately.
-6. Repay the debt
+6. Repay the debt.
 Login to Filfi's DApp using your personal wallet and repay the debt.
 7. Return to File
-node to cancel the collateral
+node to cancel the collateral.
 Remove the smart contract from the beneficiary and complete the confirmation in the DApp (or the smart contract checks automatically) and the asset will be automatically transferred to the debitor's account.

 ### Borrowers

-1. Browse Debit Contracts
+1. Browse Debit Contracts.
 Login to Filfil's DApp using your personal wallet to view the details of debit and credit contracts issued by the borrower.
-2. Put in fil
+2. Put in fil.
 Sign your personal wallet to invest FIL into the smart contract.
-3. View assets at any time
+3. View assets at any time.
 Log in to Filfil's DApp using your personal wallet to view the status of your assets at any time.
-4. When a lender makes a repayment, the assets are automatically transferred to the designated account
+4. When a lender makes a repayment, the assets are automatically transferred to the designated account.

 ## Smart Contracts Module